100 mile and 100k Route (25 mile Fun ride at bottom)

 As the road starts downhill, there’s a park on the left (Jose Higuera Adobe Park) with bathrooms for those who can’t wait another 4 miles.
 After some rollers, it’s left on Evans for more rollers, then left onto Calaveras Road for the first major climb of the ride.
 It’s 3 miles and 1000 feet of climbing to the top of “the Wall”.
 The Wall is a short section with a 17% grade.
 The Tour of California has gone both up and down the Wall as the route has varied over the years.
 Just remember, as you’re working your lowest gear or pushing your bike: the pros went up at 16 to 18 miles an hour.

-But before tackling the Wall, take a break with most of the climb behind you at the first rest stop at Ed Levin Park.
+But before tackling the Wall, take a break with most of the climb behind you at the first rest stop at Spring Valley Volunteer Fire Department.
 Breakfast breads and cookies are always favorites at this rest stop.
 Many people start off the ride with only one full water bottle so they don’t have to carry extra weight up Calaveras Road.
 We have bags to drop off clothes at the first three rest stops.
 Just put those extra layers in a bag with your name, rider number and cell phone number on it.

 Soon you’ll make a left at the base of The Wall.
 From there, you’ll follow Calaveras Road as it winds its way around Calaveras Reservoir.
 In addition to sweeping views of the lake and dam, there is plentiful wildlife.
 You may see bald eagles, red tailed hawks and golden eagles roaming the skies.
 The reservoir was the largest earth filled dam in the world when it was constructed in 1925 as a water supply for the San Francisco.
 The dam was recently replaced for seismic safety.
 The Calaveras Fault is nearby.
 It was a major undertaking.
 It’s worth a picture or two.

 After leaving sight of the reservoir, you approach a summit.
-There will be a rest stop at the summit on the return ride, but the bathrooms will be open early for those in need.
 Then there’s a long fun downhill followed by some very gentle rollers.
 This is another good section for pacelines and enjoying the views.
 Many nurseries are located along the valley along with a couple of aggregate plants that produce gravel.
 Then it’s under the freeway and into Sunol.

 Sunol School is site of the second rest stop.
 This rest stop crew always does a theme with costumes and music.
 No one knows what it will be this year, or at least they are not letting anyone know.
-This year, Casa Bella will be providing fresh baked cookies.
-Casa Bella is near the train station at the roundabout and is bicycle friendly.
-They always have water to refill water bottles and bike tools for use, as well as good food.
-Worth a stop on your next ride.
+This year, Bosco Bones and Brew will be providing baked potatoes and homemade cookies. food.
+Bosco’s is named for the dog who was elected mayor of Sunol.

-Sunol is also famous for having elected a dog (Bosco the Dog) as mayor.
-There’s a statue of Bosco on the right as you exit the rest stop onto Main Street.
+There’s a statue of Bosco (Bosco the Dog) on the right as you exit the rest stop onto Main Street, just past the post office.
+The bike friendly restraint is on the left.
 The route turns right just before the train station.

 Niles Canyon Railway, which traces its history back to the first transcontinental railroad in 1866, runs vintage trains from Niles to Sunol and back on many Sundays – possibly on the day of the Primavera.